Pppp1116/content-license-policy/README.md

 This document governs the use of:

-- All content in this repository;
+- All content in this GitHub repository;
 - All related content shared in the official Discord server **“The PCs Secret”**;
-- Any other official documents, tweak packs, and materials released by the Owner.
+- Any other official documents, tweak packs, and materials released under the same ownership.

-It is intended to protect the Owner’s work, allow non-commercial community use and improvement, and strictly limit commercial and AI uses.
+It is intended to:

+- Protect the Owner’s work;
+- Allow strictly **non-commercial** community use and improvement; and
+- Strongly restrict **commercial** and **AI-related** use.

-> **Important:** This is a custom policy built on top of Creative Commons BY-NC-SA 4.0 principles with additional restrictions.
-Where there is any conflict, **this Policy controls** for the content covered here.
+> **Important:** This is a custom policy inspired by Creative Commons BY-NC-SA 4.0, but it is **not** a standard Creative Commons license.
+For the Content covered here, **only this Policy applies**.
+In any conflict between this Policy and any external template, summary, or license label, **this Policy prevails**.

+By accessing, using, copying, or distributing any Content, **you agree to be bound** by this Policy.

 ---